Getting started

 Prerequisites

-2. You need your Client ID and Client Secret which can be obtained from the as shown below.
+2. You need your Client ID and Client Secret which can be obtained from the Portal as shown below.

 📘